PaddlePaddle/FlyCV/README_EN.md

 ![Commit activity](https://img.shields.io/github/commit-activity/m/paddlepaddle/flycv?color=F0FFFF&logo=github)
 ![Platforms](https://img.shields.io/static/v1?label=platforms&message=android|armlinux|windows|linux|ios&color=BBFFFF&logo=gnometerminal)

-**FlyCV** is a **high-performance** computer image processing library.
+**FlyCV** is a **high-performance** computer image processing library, currently supports C/C++/JS programming interface.
 We are currently doing a lot of optimizations under the **ARM** architecture, which has better performance than other image processing libraries.
 At the same time, we also working on performance optimization of other CPUs and heterogeneous platforms, such as x86, RISC-V, GPU, DSP, etc. In addition to being faster, FlyCV provides more fine-grained compilation options, which makes it very **lightweight** in library size and can be **compiled on demand**.
 In addition, we also provide compile option support for customized namespaces, which can easily and quickly solve the problem of conflicts between the same dependent libraries.

 Through the demo below, you can feel the speed and effect comparison between FlyCV and OpenCV.